MaxInGaussian/GPoFM/README.md

 #GPoFM

-GPoFM is a machine learning toolkit designed for predictive modeling of complex- strutured data.
+GPoFM is a machine learning toolkit designed for predictive modeling of complex-structured data.
 The key of success is to find a tailormade function that maps the inputs to the targets.
 In this sense, linear functions undoubtedly would be too simple to solve the problem.
 Nevertheless, non-linear functions with much flexibility are mostly concerned.
 In fact, there are uncountable ways to define an non-linear function, and it's generally hard to tell which class of mathematical functions specifically works for a problem.
 A machine-learning kind of approach is to approximate such a function by 'supervising' data and 'learning' patterns.
 In statistical community, this is traditionally coined 'regression'.
+Although such a data-driven function can be obtained through optimization, the optimized models tend to lose generality, which is technically regarded as 'overfitting'.

+To prevent from overfitting, one feasible approach is to carry out Bayesian inference over the distribution of non-linear functions.
+That is, the desired function is assumed to be 'produced' from a particular space.
+Due to mathematical brevity and elegance, Gaussian process is mainly employed to describe the distribution over functions.
+[Carl Edward Rasmussen and Christopher
+K. I. Williams](http://www.gaussianprocess.org/gpml/), who pioneer and popularize the idea of using Gaussian processes for machine learning tasks, emphasize that one of the greatest advantages of Gaussian process is that we can integrate all possible functions over the function distribution (Gaussian process), and obtain an analytical solution because of nice properties of Gaussian.
+It is pinpointed that this Bayesian routine is prefered over optimization on a certain estimate of function.

+In GPoFM, the
-Although such a data-driven function can be obtained through optimization, a great drawback of  is the loss of generality.
-To overcome this, proposed improvement of [Sparse Spectrum Gaussian Process](http://quinonero.net/Publications/lazaro-gredilla10a.pdf) (SSGP), which is a new branch of method to speed up Gaussian process model taking advantage of [Fourier features](https://papers.nips.cc/paper/3182-random-features-for-large-scale-kernel-machines.pdf).
-Recall that using Gaussian processes for machine learning is a state-of-the-art technique that originate from and popularize by [Carl Edward Rasmussen and Christopher K. I. Williams](http://www.gaussianprocess.org/gpml/).
+proposed improvement of [Sparse Spectrum Gaussian Process](http://quinonero.net/Publications/lazaro-gredilla10a.pdf) (SSGP), which is a new branch of method to speed up Gaussian process model taking advantage of [Fourier features](https://papers.nips.cc/paper/3182-random-features-for-large-scale-kernel-machines.pdf).
+Recall that using

 Based on minimization of the marginal likelihood, SCFGP selects a set of vectors to obtain a [Gramian matrix](https://en.wikipedia.org/wiki/Gramian_matrix), which is treated as the frequency matrix for later computation of Fourier features.
 This procedure indeed can be viewed as constructing sparsely correlated Fourier features.